dixe/Game-in-rust/README.md

 - [ ] Enemy ai to hit player
 - [ ] register hits, both from and to player.
 Only register once pr swing/attack
 - [ ] Lockon camera
+- [ ] Ik create current and next target/pole dependent on the char movement.
+This way we can start to transition to next target when the current target is not longer reachable for the foot. ie. we move too far past it
+- [x] Render Ik current and next target

 # Cool stuff
 distortion shader fx https://lindenreid.wordpress.com/2018/03/05/heat-distortion-shader-tutorial/#:~:text=The%20basic%20premise%20of%20the,uses%20to%20sample%20that%20texture.